Kris-0605/jsonz/README.md

 ### Writing a JZS file

 (Note: It is recommended that you do not immediately overwrite a JZS file.
 If you wish to update a file, first create a temporary file to work in, then when closing the file delete the original and rename the temporary file to make it permanent.
-I recommend this because string compression is an expensive task, and using this method you can simply copy the bytes of already compressed strings instead of compressing them again.)
+I recommend this because string compression is an expensive task, and using this method you can simply copy the bytes of already compressed strings instead of compressing them again.
+Your implementation could even have an append method, for quickly adding string without massive recalculation, depending on the context of your implementation.)

 1. Start with two lists of strings you'd like to store, usually strings that are repeated across a number of files.
 One list, the key list, contains strings that are used as keys.
 The other, the value list, contains strings that are not used as keys.
 2. To your output file, write an 8-bit unsigned integer with a value of the version number (1).
+3. Write the byte representing the mode of operation for the string map.
-3. Write the number of strings in the list as an unsigned 64-bit integer.
+4. Write the number of strings in the list as an unsigned 64-bit integer.
-4. Write the number of strings in the key list as an unsigned 64-bit integer.
+5. Write the number of strings in the key list as an unsigned 64-bit integer.
-5. Write 8 empty bytes, you'll overwrite these later.
+6. Write 8 empty bytes, you'll overwrite these later.
-6. Sort the key list by the number of times each string appears in the associated JZ file, in descending order so the most frequently appearing string is written first.
+7. Sort the key list by the number of times each string appears in the associated JZ file, in descending order so the most frequently appearing string is written first.
 Repeat this for the value list.
-7. Write the first string in the key list to the file.
-At this point you may choose to compress it using the Brotli algorithm, or leave it uncompressed.
+8. Write the first string in the key list to the file.
+At this point you may choose to compress it using the Brotli compression algorithm, or leave it uncompressed.
-8. In a new list, called the sizes list, store the size in bytes of the string you just wrote to the file (after compression, if you compressed it).
+9. In a new list, called the sizes list, store the size in bytes of the string you just wrote to the file (after compression if applicable).
 If you compressed the string, store the value as a negative: a string that is 727 bytes after compression would be stored as -727 in the sizes list.
-9. Repeat steps 7-8 for the rest of the strings in the key list.
+10. Repeat steps 7-8 for the rest of the strings in the key list.
-10. Repeat steps 7-9 for the strings in the value list.
+11. Repeat steps 7-9 for the strings in the value list.
 You may keep adding to the same sizes list.

+If using mode of operation 0 (compressed mode):

-11. Write each value in the sizes list in order as a signed resizing integer.
+12. Write each value in the sizes list in order as a signed resizing integer.
 To do this, first calculate the logarithm base 2 of the number.
 Convert the result to bytes by dividing by 8, adding 1 and converting to an integer.
 Write the result as an unsigned 8-bit integer (using 0 as the value if the calculation resulted in an error).
 Then, convert the size into a signed integer, with a size in bytes equal to the result of the previous calculation, and write that to the file.
 Repeat for every size.

+If using the mode of operation 1 (uncompressed mode):

+12. Create a counter starting at 0.
+For each value in the sizes list, first write the value as a signed 64-bit integer.
+Then, write the value of the counter as an unsigned 64-bit integer.
+Finally, add the absolute value of the size to the counter (after writing the counter's value).

+Continuing, regardless of mode of operation:

-12. For each size in the list, calculate its absolute value (or "positive version": 727 becomes 727 and -727 become 727).
+13. For each size in the list, calculate its absolute value (or "positive version": 727 becomes 727 and -727 become 727).
 Then, sum all the results.
-13. In the file, seek to the 18th byte (probably seeking to 17 in your language).
+14. In the file, seek to the 19th byte (probably seeking to 18 in your language).
 Then, write the sum as an unsigned 64-bit integer before closing the file.

 ### Determining the data type of a value